dart-lang/language/working/augmentation-libraries/feature-specification.md

 For the following, we’ll say that one declaration of a library is *above* another declaration of the same library if and only if:

 *   The former declaration is in the same file as the latter declaration, and it is textually earlier in the file (“above” in the source code as normally presented), or
 *   The former declaration is in a file that is a direct or transitive parent file of the file of the latter declaration (“above” in the file tree hierarchy).

 We can similarly define *below* as the inverse of that relation.
 Both *before* and *after* define *strict partial orders* on declarations in a library.

-It’s a **compile-time error** if a library contains an augmentation declaration and a corresponding non-augmentation base declaration, and the the base declaration is not *above* the augmentation declaration.
+It’s a **compile-time error** if a library contains an augmentation declaration and a corresponding non-augmentation base declaration, and the base declaration is not *above* the augmentation declaration.

-These requirements ensure that declarations that contribution to the same effective declaration, one base declaration and zero or more augmentation declarations, are *totally ordered* by the *above* relation, with the base declaration at the top, and the declarations all being in files on a single
+These requirements ensure that declarations that contribute to the same effective declaration, one base declaration and zero or more augmentation declarations, are *totally ordered* by the *above* relation, with the base declaration at the top, and the declarations all being in files on a single